-The children form a Friendship Circle around Dragon by crossing their arms right over left, and holding the hands of the children on either side.
+The children form a Friendship Circle by standing in a circle, crossing their arms right over left, and holding the hands of the children on either side.

 Play Sing-Along Volume 2 Track 46, "The More We Get Together."
-The children sing the song and sway back and forth while holding hands in the circle.
+Children sing the song and sway back and forth while holding hands in the circle.